Please choose a different web browser.

 Why does my license file open with TextEdit (or other program)?

-• Copy the license file from your email to your desktop temporarily
+• Copy/download, the license file from your email to your desktop temporarily

-• Select the file and press Command-i on your keyboard
+• Select the license file on your desktop and press Command-i on your keyboard

 • In the pop-up menu under the "Open With" heading, make sure to select "miraRCD"